-[.]
-The Oslo Accords divided the West Bank into three areas: A, B and C. Israel continues to exercise full civil and security control over Area C, which constitutes approximately 60% of the West Bank.
+25. The Oslo Accords divided the West Bank into three areas: A, B and C. Israel continues to exercise full civil and security control over Area C, which constitutes approximately 60% of the West Bank.
 In Area B, Israel retains security control and the Palestinian Authority has civil responsibility.
 In Area A, which constitutes approximately 18% of the West Bank and is where the majority of the Palestinian population resides, the Palestinian Authority was granted civil and security responsibility, except over aspects in which the military commander continues to exercise his authorities.
 It should be noted that the Palestinian Authority was granted judicial authority only over Palestinians, even in Area A. The authority over Israelis in the territories remains solely in the hands of Israel.
 See: Celia Wasserstein Fassberg, "Israel and the Palestinian Authority: Jurisdiction and Legal Assistance," Israel Law Review 28 (1994), p.
 318(94)94).

-[.]
-Charter of the United Nations, Article 2(4).
+^{26.} Charter of the United Nations, Article 2(4).

-[.]
-HCJ 393/82 Jamait Askan Alma'almoun v.
-Commander of IDF Forces in the Judea and Samaria Area, PD 37(4) 785, 810 (1983) (hereinafter: "the Askan case").
+^{27.} HCJ 393/82 Jamait Askan Alma'almoun v.
+Commander of IDF Forces in the Judea and Samaria Area, PD 37(4) 785, 810 (1983) (hereinafter: the Askan case).

-military law or when its directives fail to meet the standards of international law.
-Military courts also frequently turn to Israeli law in order to draw rules and principles.27
+Moreover, Israeli law often serves as a model for appropriate conduct, procedurally or substantively, particularly where there is a lacuna in military law or when its directives fail to meet the standards of international law.
+Military courts also frequently turn to the Israeli law in order to draw rules and principles.28